Citrix Profile Management Settings

 Configure Log Settings.
-Allows you to specify which types of events to include in the logs.
+Lets you specify which types of events to include in the logs.

 Set Maximum Size of Log File.
-Allows you to specify a maximum size in bytes for the log file.
+Lets you specify a maximum size in bytes for the log file.

 Set Path to Log File.
-Allows you to specify the location in which the log file is created.
+Lets you specify the location at which the log file is created.

 These options control Profile Management registry settings.

 NTUSER.DAT Backup.
-When selected, Profile Management maintains a last known good backup of the NTUSER.DAT file.
-When Profile Management detects corruption, it uses the last known good backup copy to recover the profile.
+If selected, Profile Management maintains a last known good backup of the NTUSER.DAT file.
+If Profile Management detects corruption, it uses the last known good backup copy to recover the profile.

 Enable Registry Exclusions.
 Registry settings in this list are forcibly excluded from Profile Management profiles.